© 2019 Baptist Health. All Rights Reserved.

 That's acute pain.
 It usually improves once the cause has been treated.

 Chronic pain isn't easily relieved.
-According to the Arthritis Foundation, pain is considered chronic if it's lasted for at least three to six months.
-But, in some cases, chronic pain can go on much longer than that.
+According to the Arthritis Foundation, pain is considered chronic if it's lasted at least three months.
+But chronic pain can go on much longer than that.
 It might be caused by an old injury, such as a sprained back, or a disease, such as arthritis.

 Chronic pain can make the ordinary tasks of daily living extraordinarily difficult.
 It can take away your ability to work, enjoy life and be active.
 It's a problem that can overwhelm your life, causing fatigue, anxiety and depression.
 But there are steps you can take to manage chronic pain.